What is Score Voting?

 - Alternate candidates get a more accurate measure of support

 Score Voting has voters rate candidates or choices on a scale.
-This is similar to Internet Movie Database or the website Hot or Not.
+This is similar to Internet Movie Database, Amazon, Yelp, or the website Hot or Not.
 Score Voting is also sometimes referred to as Range Voting because voters rate options along a range of values.
 The names are interchangeable.

 Technical notes: Simplified forms of Score Voting automatically give skipped candidates the lowest possible score for the ballot they were skipped.
 Other forms have those ballots not affect the candidate’s rating at all.
 Those forms not affecting the candidates rating frequently make use of quotas.
 Quotas demand a minimum proportion of voters rate that candidate in some way before that candidate is eligible to win.